xHERMIS/Discord-webhook-spammer/README.md

 ## ⚠️ Disclaimer

-**Important:** 🚫 This tool is for legitimate testing and educational purposes only.
-Do not use for malicious activities.
-By using this tool, you agree to responsible and ethical use.
-The creators are not liable for misuse or consequences.
+**Important:** 🚫 This tool is intended for legitimate testing and educational purposes only.
+It should not be used for malicious or unauthorized activities.
+By using this tool, you agree to use it responsibly and in compliance with Discord's terms of service.
+The creators of this tool are not responsible for any misuse or consequences resulting from its use.

+## 💡 Tips

+- For best results, keep the number of requests reasonable to avoid server issues.
+- Use unique and creative messages to test webhook behavior effectively.
+- Be respectful and follow ethical guidelines while using this tool.

-## License
+## 📄 License

 This project is licensed under the [MIT License](LICENSE).